Monday, April 22, 2024

 Philip José Farmer died on February 25, 2009, in Peoria, Illinois.

 The three stories included in Heretic—a novelette and two shorts—are excellent examples of Farmer’s best work: thoughtful, critical of authority and religion, and downright fun to read.
-“The Celestial Blueprint” (Fantastic Journey, July 1954) is an entertaining and ironic journey into religious zealotry, distrust, and revenge.
+“The Celestial Blueprint” (Fantastic Universe, July 1954) is an entertaining and ironic journey into religious zealotry, distrust, and revenge.
 The central theme of “How Deep the Grooves” (Amazing Stories, February 1963) is free will and absolute predestination; a thinking person’s dilemma written as highspeed entertainment.
 The final story is the novelette, “Tongues of the Moon” (Amazing Stories, September 1961), which is a space opera-like adventure—hasty pacing, space blasters, and explosions—with a serious look at nationalism and religion.

 The cover was designed by www.karadraws.com